 Gillingham's Daily Practices

-These are the tools that relational educators use to respectfully educate persons rather than relying upon rewards and punishment, grades, point systems, dry textbooks, worksheets, memorization, true & false tests, and lectures.
+These are the tools that relational educators use to respectfully educate persons rather than relying upon rewards and punishment, grades, dry textbooks, worksheets, memorization, true & false tests, and lectures.

 Every Day We Integrate